YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRACEON
 ---------------------

-TRACEON, Missing global name (with optional subscripts) to dump M-tracing information into
+TRACEON, Missing global name (with optional subscripts) for recording M-tracing information

 Compile Time Error: This indicates that no global variable was supplied on a VIEW "TRACE":1:"^gvn".